webaverse-studios/lore-engine/specification/webaverse-script.md

 Metadata for objects can include any keys/values, and is used for context in AI generation.

-# Manuscript
+# Transcript

-The manuscript is the speech and actions of the characters in the scene.
+The transcript is the speech and actions of the characters in the scene.

 ### Example